 For 6 years I ran and operated a successful bakery in Toronto, Canada which I sold in 2018.
 I spent a few years teaching continuing education Baking Arts classes at George Brown College as well as hundreds of cooking classes, covering a wide variety of topics, while working as the Director of a recreational cooking school in Picton, Ontario.
 I also spent time working as a food styling assistant and developed a four-recipe spread for LCBO Food & Drink magazine in their Holiday 2019 issue.

 Getting a little more personal...

-I am a mother of 2 boys...ahem...young men.
-I've been married to my husband for an insane number of years and he is still my best friend.
-We live in Toronto, Canada in a rented house that has a very tiny kitchen.
-My blog and recipes are a testament to the fact that you don't need a big, fancy kitchen to create delicious food.
-Our neighbourhood is called "The Pocket".
+My Pocket Kitchen was born in our rented Toronto home that had a very tiny kitchen.
+I wanted to show that you don't need a big, fancy kitchen to create delicious food.
+The neighborhood we lived in is called "The Pocket".
 Obviously that's how I came up with the name for my blog.
-I also think of my kitchen like my little creative pocket where I develop recipes for your back pocket!
+I also thought of that kitchen like my little creative pocket where I developed recipes for your back pocket!
 You can see how it all unfolded...

 Thanks for stopping by and listening to me ramble.
 I hope you’ll continue to come back and hang out.

 If you'd like to hear more about me check out this latest podcast interview: Building Courage by Taking Risks on the More Jody Podcast.